susheel/synapse-mcp/README.md

 | --- | --- | --- |
 | `synapse://feeds/blog` | Sage Blog RSS | Live RSS XML for the latest Sage Bionetworks publication posts. |

+I’d be happy to help you draft a clear disclaimer for the Synapse MCP server.
+Here are a few options with different tones and levels of detail:

+## ⚠️ Terms of Service Compliance Notice

+**Important:** When using this MCP server with external AI services (such as Claude, ChatGPT, or other cloud-based models), please be aware that:

+- You will use your personal Synapse access token to retrieve data
+- Data sent to external AI services may be stored, logged, or used for model training
+- **The Synapse Terms of Service prohibit redistribution of data**, which may include storage or use by third-party AI providers

+**Recommended Safe Usage:**
+- ✅ Use with enterprise AI deployments with data residency guarantees
+- ✅ Use with local/self-hosted AI models
+- ❌ Avoid use with consumer AI services that may store or train on your data

+**You are responsible for ensuring your usage complies with the [Synapse Terms of Service](https://www.synapse.org/TrustCenter:TermsOfService).**

 ## Usage

 This guide provides typical user instructions for connecting to the Synapse MCP server.
 For contributor setup, please see [DEVELOPMENT.md](./DEVELOPMENT.md).